WhiteMarketPodcast/whitemarketpodcast-repo/README.md

 Welcome to [White Market Podcast](https://www.whitemarketpodcast.eu/) repo. 🤗

-White Market Podcast is an open show dedicated to free music and free culture. 📻 This repo is under construction.
-Check back later for more info.
+White Market Podcast is an open show dedicated to free music and free culture. 📻

+This repo is under construction. 🚧 🏗️ Check back later for more info.

 ## How to get involved

 Check out our [CONTRIBUTING.md](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/blob/master/CONTRIBUTING.md) file and get started.
-Make sure you read our [CODE_OF_CONDUCT.md](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/blob/master/CODE_OF_CONDUCT.md) before getting started.
+Make sure you read our [CODE_OF_CONDUCT.md](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/blob/master/CODE_OF_CONDUCT.md).
 If you submit any work here, we assume you read and accepted those rules.

 ## Licenses